jeffrosenberg/how-to-use-the-internet/browser/address-bar.md

 Make sure you type any new URL into the address bar, *not* into a search field on a web page:

+TODO: Edit or retake the image below, currently shows yahoo.com in the address bar.

 {% include figure.html url="/images/address-bar-dont-type-in-search.png" description="Don't type a new URL into a search field" %}

+TODO: Search vs directly visiting a site via the address bar.